Types vs. interfaces in TypeScript - LogRocket Blog

 We have two options for defining types in TypeScript: types and interfaces.
 One of the most frequently asked questions about TypeScript is whether we should use interfaces or types.

 The answer to this question, like many programming questions, is that it depends.
-There are cases where one has a clear advantage over the other, but in many cases they are interchangeable.
+In some cases, one has a clear advantage over the other, but in many cases, they are interchangeable.

 In this article, I will discuss the key differences and similarities between types and interfaces and explore when it is appropriate to use each one.

-Note: Editor’s note: This article was last updated on 5 September 2024 by Vijit Ail to reflect the latest updates on primitive types, union types, and advanced function types in TypeScript.